lsst-sitcom/sitcomtn-091/index.rst

 - *15:00* : Progress on AuxTel Dome daytime work is assessed by Daytime Observing Specialist.
 Readiness for daytime checkouts, venting, and calibrations is determined.
 If it is determined we are unable to proceed with daytime checkouts, calibrations and/or venting, they may be skipped entirely.
 - *16:00* : Afternoon checkout, calibrations, and/or venting scripts are queued up by Daytime Specialist.
 AuxTel dome is prepared for venting.
 - *17:30* : Start of night scripts (prepare_for_onsky, enable scheduler, resume scheduler) are queued up by Daytime Specialist.
 These can be added directly to the queue at any time following daytime activities, including before heading down for dinner.
-- *18:30 to 06:00* : AuxTel is operated in scheduler-driven mode, with passive monitoring by on-shift specialist.
+- *18:30 to 06:00* : AuxTel is operated in scheduler-driven mode and monitored by on-shift specialist.
 Control of AuxTel is handed over to Flex/Nighttime Observing Specialist at shift change boundary.

 ..
 Make in-text citations with: :cite:`bibkey`.
 ..
 Uncomment to use citations